A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

-There were clear deficits regarding the surveyed population's Visual Data Literacy.
-Overall, $48\%$ of the respondents made mistakes when reading the simple line and bar chart (Dim5).
-Effect sizes of differences between the two charts are relatively small, as seen when comparing the answer distribution of correct answers (see \autoref{fig:data-reading-results}).
-The results of the data reading tasks across the visualizations were summarized into a Data Reading Score (DRS), which corresponds to the sum of all correct data reading answers per respondent (see \autoref{tab:correct-dim5}).
+Based on the \textit{Reading} questions, there were clear deficits when evaluating the surveyed population's visualization understanding from a task-based point of view.
+Overall, $48\%$ of the respondents made mistakes when reading the simple line and bar chart.
+Effect sizes of differences between the two charts are relatively small, as seen when comparing the answer distribution of correct answers (see Fig. \ref{fig:data-reading-results}a).
+Just over half of respondents solved all four data reading tasks correctly, while none answered all of them incorrectly (see Fig. \ref{fig:data-reading-results}b).